yvettege728/thermalcomfort/gund_model_methodology.md

 4. **That the model is predictive in a frequentist sense.** It is a **structured projection** under stated assumptions.
 It is not a forecast with 95% confidence intervals.
 It answers "if we deploy S02 with 100% fidelity, what is a plausible outcome?" not "what will happen in 2027?"

 5. **That steam savings is the primary benefit.** The argument is comfort, with energy as a side benefit.
 Using steam savings as the numerator produces ~0.04:1 ROI, which would not justify the project.

-### 4.4 · Known weaknesses (own them in defense)

-**Weakness 1: M05 trust drifts negative in P2 and P3**

-The effect matrix shows M05 deltas of −1 to −2 (Phase 2) and −3 to −8 (Phase 3).
-This means "expressed institutional trust decreases."

-**Why this is counterintuitive:**
-A reviewer's first reaction: "You're lowering people's trust in the institution?
-That's bad!"

-**Why this is actually defensible:**
-The model assumes that **participation raises expectations**.
-Once students and staff have a voice in the Thermal Council, they become more critical of the institution's overall responsiveness — not just thermal comfort, but resource allocation, transparency, speed of decision-making.
-Expressed trust drops because **critical engagement rises**.
-This is consistent with theories of institutional legitimacy: legitimacy requires both performance *and* critical accountability.
-The dashboard and council create conditions for the latter, which appears (in surveys) as **lower expressed trust but higher participatory legitimacy**.

-**How to defend this in Q&A:**
-"M05 captures expressed trust via survey items.
-When we give people voice in governance, their expectations rise faster than institutions can meet them.
-So expressed trust can dip while participatory legitimacy increases.
-This is a sign the system is working — it has enabled people to be more critically engaged with the institution."

-**Weakness 2: Coalition scores are inferred, not surveyed**

-The 8 × 3 score matrix comes from three interviews, not a formal stakeholder survey.
-Different teams would produce different matrices.

-**How to defend this:**
-"The coalition matrix is not meant to be accurate; it's meant to be **legible and contestable**.
-Its value is showing that S02 has no veto-strength opposition.
-If you disagree with a cell — say, you think Facilities is −2 instead of 0 — you can change it and recompute the coalition total.
-The matrix is a discussion tool, not an oracle.
-It shows the *logic* of political viability, not a fact."

-**Weakness 3: Implementation costs are estimated, not bid**

-$80k for S02 and $140k for S03 are bottom-up estimates, not contractor quotes.
-Real procurement could move these numbers.

-**How to defend this:**
-"The costs are defensible as order-of-magnitude estimates: QR hardware (~$15k), dashboard hosting (~$5k/yr × 3 yr), council facilitation (~$20k/yr).
-S03 adds BAS integration (~$30k) and cross-school coordination (~$30k/yr).
-The important point: even at 2× cost ($160k for S02), the 64:1 ROI drops to 32:1, still very strong.
-The model is robust to cost uncertainty."

-**Weakness 4: Occupant count (500) is rough and unvalidated**

-The monthly hours calculation (500 × 7 h/wk × 4.3 wk/mo × 56%) depends on a ballpark occupant estimate.
-Gund could have 350 or 700 regular occupants depending on how you count.

-**How to defend this:**
-"The 500 is an order-of-magnitude working number from Securitas observations and class schedules.
-It needs institutional confirmation.
-Importantly, ROI scales linearly with occupant count — if actual occupancy is 700, the hours and ROI both scale up proportionally.
-This is not a fragile assumption."

-**Weakness 5: The 56% closure efficiency is modeled, not measured from Gund**

-We don't have real data on how many Gund occupants would participate in the QR vote or how many votes would trigger actual facilities response.

-**How to defend this:**
-See the companion document `56_percent_anchor.md`, which anchors 56% in four streams of behavioral intervention literature.
-The number is conservative; actual closure could be 65–70% with strong institutional commitment.
-Even at 40%, ROI stays >30:1.

-### 4.5 · Epistemic posture (what to say when cornered)

-If a reviewer asks: "How confident are you in these numbers?" — here is a tier-based answer:

-> "High confidence (80–90%): The baselines from our P2 survey and institutional data sources.
-We directly measured the perception gap at −4.1°F and found 70% isolation.
->
-> Medium confidence (50–70%): The effect ranges from Phase 1–3.
-These are literature-anchored but not Gund-tested.
-They represent plausible deltas based on feedback intervention science and change management, not predictions.
->
-> Low confidence (30–50%): The specific coalition scores and implementation costs.
-These are team inference and estimates.
-Their value is in showing the **structure of the argument** — why S02 wins over S01 and S03 — not in their precision.
->
-> What I'm very confident about: If you implement S02 with reasonable fidelity, comfort hours will increase, isolation will decrease, and response time will drop.
-The specific magnitudes could be off by 20–30%, but the direction and the order are defensible.
-That's what matters for decision-making."

----

-## 5 · The defense one-liner

-> "The model has four formulas and three judgment rules.
-The formulas — tuition anchor, metric projection, coalition score, ROI — are mechanical and reproducible.
-The judgment rules — what we put in the numerator, how we discretize stakeholder politics, why phases are cumulative, and why we measure feedback-loop metrics instead of comfort — are choices we are accountable for.
->
-> Every number on the dashboard traces back to one of those four formulas applied to one of those three judgment rules.
-High-confidence inputs come from our P2 survey and institutional data.
-Medium-confidence inputs come from literature-anchored effect ranges and stakeholder interviews.
-Low-confidence inputs (coalition scores, costs) are estimates whose value is in showing the **structure of the argument**, not in their precision.
->
-> The key claim: if you deploy S02 (Sensing + Voicing) with reasonable fidelity, the comfort hours recovered will be on the order of $5M at 64:1 ROI, and the political coalition will have no veto-strength opposition.
-S03 creates more comfort hours but at higher cost, lower ROI, and fatal coalition loss (Facilities opposition).
-This is why S02 is recommended.
->
-> There is no hidden math."

----

-*Last updated: defense-prep cycle.
-Use alongside `about.html` §06 and `shared.js`.*